jacobian/infosec-engineering/README.md

 # InfoSec Engineering Reading List

-A reading list for InfoSec engineers, with an emphasis on Software-, Platform-, and Infrastructure-as-a-Service.
+A reading list for InfoSec engineers.

+This is *my* list, not a definitive one; that is, these are resources I've found useful.
+As such it has some baises:

+- It's oriented towards providers of Software-, Platform-, and Infrastructure-as-a-Service.
+- It tends to focus on the human factors aspects of security practice (there's deeply technical stuff too, just not as much).
+- There's some random stuff that's not explicitly "about infosec", but that I've nonetheless found extremely useful in thinking about infosec.
+Dekker's *Field Guide to Understanding 'Human Error'* is a good example of this kind of resource.

 [Suggestions are welcome!](CONTRIBUTING.md)